Tenby: Education

 There are four schools in the Tenby schools area, consisting of three primary schools and one secondary school: Ysgol Hafan-y-Mor, Tenby Church in Wales Primary School, St. Teilo's RC School and Ysgol Greenhill Secondary.

 Pupils from St. Teilo's School and Tenby Church in Wales School are automatically enrolled in the Greenhill School, but parents can enrol them into a different school.
 Ysgol Hafan y Môr is a Welsh language medium school.
 Most of the pupils go on to Ysgol y Preseli, a Welsh-medium secondary school in Crymych.

 Previous schools in the area were Tenby V.C.
 Infants School which was an English medium school with a Welsh unit.
 Pupils from this school would automatically enrol in Tenby Junior School which has now been converted into Ysgol Hafan y Môr.
 Tenby V.C.
 Infant school was demolished in 2016 and turned into a field for the nearby Greenhill School.

 Tourism

 Attractions include the two sheltered, sandy beaches and the coastal boat trips to Caldey Island.
-St Catherine's Island is tidal and the site of St Catherine's Fort a 19th century Palmerston Fort.
-In August 2016, the fort faced an "uncertain future" and was closed to the public.
+St Catherine's Island is tidal and the site of St Catherine's Fort a 19th-century Palmerston Fort.
 Tenby has shops, pubs and restaurants to cater for visitors.
 The Sunday Times rated Tenby's Castle Beach the best beach in the UK in 2019.